ThinkIndep/learngit/readme.txt

 Git has a mutable index called stage

-Git tracks changes of fi   .
+Git tracks changes of file.

+today I'm learn how to use github and I'm very happy